ssvinoth/ansible_network_workshop_ui_based_learning/1-explore/README.md

     ![Student Project Link](images/automation_controller_student_project.jpg)

-    Note that Type is set to `Manual` for this project.
+    > Note that Type is set to `Manual` for this project.
 This means this project is using Manual sync instead of using SCM like GIT.
+This is only shown as example. **We highly recommend to use SCM like GIT in all production environments.**

 3. Click on the `Student Network Automation Project`.